 Leading up to, during and after the Annual Consultations, Twitter is used to give an active voice to not only those in attendance but also to those that are on the other side of the world.
 The opening and closing plenary sessions are broadcasted live over the Internet and a dedicated Tumblr blog and Instagram account give people across the globe the opportunity to post and view rich media relevant to the event.

-During the three day event last June, over 8200 tweets were sent with the event's dedicated hashtag, #UNHCRNGOs, linking the conversations.
-The aim for 2017 is to have even more people join the conversation and hit 10,000 #UNHCRNGOs tweets!
+During the 2018 Annual NGO Consultations, over 8'000 tweets were sent with the event's dedicated hashtag, #UNHCRNGOs, linking the conversations.